sahne123/somapi/readme.md

 Simple REST-API to organize **Shadows of Brimstone** Characters and Parties.
 Build with [Laravel](https://github.com/laravel/laravel).

 ## Usage
-Every request needs the paramater `api_token' with an valid token (see user table).
-If a resource could not be found for updating or deleting the response will be HTTP-Status 204.
+Every request needs the paramater `api_token` with an valid token (see users table).
+The Response is JSON.
+If a resource could not be found for updating or deleting the response will be HTTP-Status 204 (no text).

 ### Error-Responses